-The problem: The CPU has lots of circuitry, and at any given time, most of it is idle, which is wasteful.
+The problem: A CPU core has lots of circuitry, and at any given time, most of it is idle, which is wasteful.

-The solution: Have different parts of the CPU work on different operations at the same time: If the CPU has the ability to work on 10 operations at a time, then the program can, in principle, run as much as 10 times as fast (although in practice, not quite so much).
+- The solution: Have different parts of the CPU core work on different operations at the same time: - If the CPU core has the ability to work on 10 operations at a time, then the program can, in principle, run as much as 10 times as fast (although in practice, not quite so much).